-- Meetings are on the 3rd Tuesday of each month.
-Dinner is provided by the MCM Deli before the meeting (5:00), with the official meeting beginning at 5:30 and ending by 7:30pm. - Additionally, directors serve on at least 1 Board Committee.
-This will involve additional meeting time and activity.
-This could be 3-6 meetings per year and will vary according to the Committee's purpose. - Directors need to routinely check and respond to board communications.
-Especially the week prior to board meetings as there is always a flurry of activity that precedes meetings! - New Directors participate in a new Board Member Orientation that will take place in June and July. - Terms are 3 years with a 3 term limit (consecutive terms) - All Directors participate in a 1-2 day Retreat each year. - There are additional education opportunities including CBLD 101 Training for new Directors, Board Leadership, Coop Café provided by our Board Consultants CDS Consulting. - A \$25 store credit is given each month to each board member, and a slightly higher amount for Board Officers.
+- Meetings are monthly.
+Traditionally, dinner has been provided by the MCM Deli to allow for some social time prior to the meeting. - Directors may be asked to serve on at least one Board Committee.
+The time commitment will vary according to the Committee's purpose. - Directors need to routinely check and respond to board communications, especially the days prior to board meetings when the meeting packet is published. - New Directors participate in a new Board Member Orientation at the start of their term. - Terms are 3-years with a 3-term limit (consecutive terms) - All Directors participate in a 1-2 day Retreat each year. - There are additional education opportunities including CBLD 101 Training for new Directors, Board Leadership, Coop Café provided by our Board Consultants Columnate Consulting. - A \$25 store credit is given each month to each board member, and a slightly higher amount for Board Officers.